[General curriculum vitae]

 particularly music of the renaissance: my favourite composers

-are probably Tallis and Gesualdo, followed by many including
+are probably Tallis and Gesualdo, followed by

 Byrd, Gibbons, Josquin, Mouton, Dufay, and similar.